 of all, threatens the lives of young

-Americans to stand tall for Americans
+Americans willing to stand tall for Americans

-defense, but not for Kofi Annan and the
+defense, but not for Kofi Annans

 United Nations.

-This is not a result of too little money by a misdirected role for our military
+1998 Ron Paul 25:10 This is not a result of too little money by a misdirected role for our military

 probably should be, This is not a result of too little money but a misdirected role for our military.